the-peon-project/peon-docs/manual/docs/development/50_bot_discord.md

 - [ ] ADDED :new: `!unregister` to remove an orchestrator
 - [ ] ADDED :new: Deploy server from discord
 - [ ] ADDED :new: `!refresh` To trigger updating the plans on the orcs
-- [ ] CHANGED :tools: Updated response of `getall` to be like `import` as we are strating to hit character limits
+- [ ] CHANGED :tools: Updated response of `getall` to be like `import` as we are starting to hit character limits

 - [ ] ADDED :new: Port usage details